kaisenlinux/manpages-dev/packages/nc.md

      -i interval
              Sleep for interval seconds between lines of text sent and received.
 Also causes a delay time between connections to multiple ports.

      -k      When a connection is completed, listen for another one.
 Requires -l.
-When used together with the -u option, the server socket is not connected and it can receive UDP datagrams from multiple hosts.
+When used together with the -u option, the server socket is not connected and it can receive UDP data‐ grams from multiple hosts.

      -l      Listen for an incoming connection rather than initiating a connection to a remote host.
-The destination and port to listen on can be specified either as non-optional arguments, or with options -s and -p respectively.
+The destination and port to listen on can be specified either as non-optional argu‐ ments, or with options -s and -p respectively.
 Cannot be used together with -x or -z.
 Additionally, any timeouts specified with the -w option are ignored.

      -M ttl  Set the TTL / hop limit of outgoing packets.